Zepped

 Zepped is a 1916 propaganda comedy short film about a German Zeppelin attack on London during the First World War.
 Charlie Chaplin appears in the film, although it is unlikely he himself was involved in the production.
-Making use of stop-motion animation, Zepped may have used previously unknown outtakes of three or four earlier Chaplin films: His New Profession (1914), A Jitney Elopement (1915) and The Tramp (1915), and according to Bonhams, By the Sea (1915).
+Making use of stop-motion animation, Zepped may have used previously-unknown outtakes of three or four earlier Chaplin films: His New Profession (1914), A Jitney Elopement (1915) and The Tramp (1915), and according to Bonhams, By the Sea (1915).

+Surviving copies

 Two copies are known: one was unknowingly purchased by a collector who bought an old film reel tin on eBay for £3.20 (about $5) in September 2009 and found the nitrate film inside.
 He put it up for auction in June 2011 but the sole bid did not reach the £100,000 ($160,000) reserve price.
 The second copy was found in a tin of assorted items bought from a secondhand shop in Sheffield in July 2011.

+Exported to Egypt

 Although a 1917 advertisement in the Manchester Film Renter announced a trade viewing, it may only have been shown in Egypt.
 An October 1917 entry in the British Board of Film Censorship's Ledgers says it was "For Export Only", and a Ministry of Interior film censorship certificate displayed at the beginning of the film states it was "Passed for Exhibition in Egypt".